1990 Iowa Hawkeyes football team

 The 1990 Iowa Hawkeyes football team represented the University of Iowa in the 1990 NCAA Division I-A football season.
 The Hawkeyes played their home games at Kinnick Stadium and were led by legendary coach Hayden Fry.

-After starting 7–1 and rising to #6 in the polls, Iowa finished the season with an 8–4 record (6–2 Big Ten), winning a four-way tie for the Big Ten Conference championship by defeating the three other teams atop the conference standings – Michigan, Michigan State, and Illinois – in their respective head-to-head matchups.
+After starting 7–1 and rising to No. 6 in the polls, Iowa finished the season with an 8–4 record (6–2 Big Ten), winning a four-way tie for the Big Ten Conference championship by defeating the three other teams atop the conference standings – Michigan, Michigan State, and Illinois – in their respective head-to-head matchups.
 The Hawkeyes earned their third trip to Pasadena in ten years, but fell behind early in the 1991 Rose Bowl and lost 46–34 to the Washington Huskies.
-It would be another 25 years before Iowa would make a return trip to the Rose Bowl.
+It was another 25 years before Iowa made a return trip to the Rose Bowl.